Owen Miller Player Props: Brewers vs. Reds

 Owen Miller At The Plate

-- Miller is hitting .319 with 10 doubles, four home runs and six walks.
+- Miller is batting .319 with 10 doubles, four home runs and seven walks.

-- He has hit a long ball in four games this season (9.8%), leaving the park in 2.7% of his plate appearances.
+- Looking at the 42 games he has played this year, he's hit a long ball in four of them (9.5%), and in 2.6% of his trips to the plate.

-- Miller has driven home a run in 13 games this season (31.7%), including more than one RBI in 7.3% of his games.
+- Miller has picked up an RBI in 33.3% of his games this year, with more than one RBI in 7.1% of his games.

-- In 36.6% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (9.8%).
+- He has scored in 16 of 42 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.